 IPA acknowledges the layers of interpretation involved in both experiencing and researching a phenomenon.
-This process is referred to as "double hermeneutics", whereby participants interpret their world based on their present and past experiences and their hopes for the future.
+This process is referred to as 'double hermeneutics', whereby participants interpret their world based on their present and past experiences and their hopes for the future.
 This is, in turn, interpreted by the researcher, who brings their own worldview and understanding to the process (Smith et al., 2009).
 Given the nature of double hermeneutics in IPA, the positionality of the researcher and how they present themself to participants are important.

 The first author of the current research interviewed the children in person.
 She is originally from Pakistan and could therefore relate to some of the immigration-related challenges faced by the participants.
 She also has extensive experience working with different sociocultural communities in Pakistan.
-Thus, while she did not always have the same direct cultural and religious experiences as the participants, she could understand the context: for example, when children spoke of certain cultural aspects, such as forced marriages, polygamy (the father having more than one wife), and family dynamics, including the role of the extended family in negatively controlling children.
+Thus, while she did not always share the direct cultural and religious experiences of the participants, she understood the context.
+For example, she could relate when children discussed certain cultural aspects, such as forced marriages, polygamy (the father having more than one wife) and family dynamics, particularly the negative control exerted by extended family over children.
 These factors contributed to setting some important contextual features for the participants and how they expressed their experiences.
-Furthermore, using multiple languages (Norwegian, English, and Urdu) during the interviews contributed to eliciting rich descriptions of children's experiences and to communicating nuances that otherwise could have been lost in translation.
+Furthermore, using multiple languages (Norwegian, English and Urdu) during the interviews contributed to eliciting rich descriptions of children's experiences and to communicating nuances that otherwise could have been lost in translation.